Cancer Screening Overview (PDQ®)–Health Professional Version

 Ecological studies can demonstrate association between screening and improvement in cancer stage and survival, with the adoption of cervical cancer screening as an excellent example.
 Ecological studies are also valuable to assess the benefits of breast cancer screening, beyond the information gathered in randomized controlled studies, which were conducted over relatively short durations and in an era preceding major developments in cancer treatment.

-The opinions of authorities may be useful, but may suffer the same weaknesses described earlier (see PDQ’s position regarding clinical practice guidelines in the Scientific Basis for Summary Development section of this summary).
+The opinions of authorities may be useful, but may suffer the same weaknesses described earlier (refer to the Scientific Basis for Summary Development section of this summary for PDQ's position regarding clinical practice guidelines).

 Another approach to formulating data about cancer screening is modeling.
 Models can generate information about cancer screening in circumstances where empiric evidence does not exist.
 A number of probabilistic and computer simulation models have been developed to do the following: